Project Address: 352 Howe Avenue, Passaic

 Build #119 – third partnership with Paterson Habitat for Humanity

 Jenniffer Espinal has 2 sons, aged 14 and 7.
 She works for the City of Passaic as a machine entry operator.
 They are currently living in a 1-bedroom apartment with the boys sleeping in the living room.

 Mohamed Hussein and his wife Abeer Soliman have 3 children, sons aged 7 and 4 and a daughter aged 2.
 He works as an Uber and Lyft driver, and Abeer works for the Passiac City Schools as a teacher’s aide.
 He plans to become certified as a radiology technician.
 They emigrated from Egypt and became U. S. citizens in November 2019.

 Construction of the duplex began in fall 2019 after a groundbreaking ceremony.
-The home was dedicated at the end of October 2020, and the families should be moved in by the end of the year.
+The homes were dedicated at the end of October 2020, and the families moved in by the end of the year.